KarahanS/karahans.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Greetings.
+Greetings, thanks for stopping by.

-I am an undergraduate Computer Engineering student at [Boğaziçi University](https://www.cmpe.boun.edu.tr/).
-I'm interested in Machine Learning and Theoretical Computer Science.
+I completed my undergraduate study as a Computer Engineering student at [Boğaziçi University](https://www.cmpe.boun.edu.tr/).
+I'm planning to pursue a Master's degree in Machine Learning at [University of Tuebingen](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studiengaenge/machine-learning/).
+Overall, I'm interested in Machine Learning and Theoretical Computer Science.

+Apart from that, I have a keen interest in maintaining a regular gym routine and exploring texts that delve into the realms of philosophy of religion (if I could find some time hopefully).

+If you are interested in my work or would like to chat about common interests, potential collaboration, etc., please feel free to get in touch!